Dionatan Teixeira

-Dionatan do Nascimento Teixeira (24 July 1992 – 5 November 2017) was a Brazilian-born Slovakian professional footballer who played as a centre-back.
+Dionatan do Nascimento Teixeira (24 July 1992 – 5 November 2017) was a professional footballer who played as a centre-back.
+Born in Brazil, he represented Slovakia at youth level.

-Teixeira began playing football with local side Londrina EC in Brazil before he was given the opportunity to play in Europe with Slovakian side MFK Košice in 2008.
+Teixeira began playing football with local side Londrina EC in Brazil before he was given the opportunity to play in Europe with Slovak side MFK Košice in 2008.
 He played in the youth teams at Košice and went on trials with a number of clubs in England.
 A failure to gain a work permit ended any chances of him joining an English club, and after playing on loan for Slovan Bratislava in 2011–12 he was released by Košice.

 After briefly playing amateur football he moved on to Baník Ružiná and then to Slovak Super Liga side Dukla Banská Bystrica.
 In 2013 Teixeira was granted Slovak citizenship and after impressing Stoke City whilst on trial he joined them on a three-year contract in June 2014.
 However, he failed to make any impact at Stoke and left in January 2017 and later joined Moldovan side Sheriff Tiraspol.